 If you want to feel calmer and happier, here are 10 “Good Mood Foods” which are scientifically proven to help you to feel more balanced in mind, body and spirit.
 Read on…

-I’m a recovered stress eater – who developed a bestselling video course which is helping many thousands of people to stop emotional eating.
+I’m a recovered stress eater – who developed a bestselling video course, called Stop Emotional Eating, which is helping many thousands of people to stop emotional eating.

-Below are 10 suggested Good Mood Foods to help you feel calmer and happier.
+Here are 10 Good Mood Foods

 Kale, spinach and swiss chard are rich with mood-moderating magnesium – which help to influence those pesky mood-controlling neurotransmitters in your brain.

-Blueberries and blackberriers are low in sugar, loaded up with fiber, and reported to help prevent the release of “cortisol,” the famed stress hormone.
+Blueberries and blackberries are low in sugar.
+Plus they’re loaded up with fiber.
+And reported to help prevent the release of “cortisol,” the famed stress hormone.

 Salmon is famous for having omega-3 DHA and folate – all of which is reported to help to decrease symptoms of depression.

 A nice relaxing cup of Green Tea is rich in L-theanine, which is reported to have a calming effect on the brain while also improving mental focus.